firstuserhere/metalearning/about.md

 title: About
 ---

-From January to March 2024, I (Kunvar) collaborated with Victor Levoso to mechanistically understand the out of context meta-learning phenomena that occurs in large language models (llms).
+[Ongoing]:From January 2024 to April 2024, I (Kunvar) will be working to mechanistically understand the out of context meta-learning phenomena that occurs in large language models (llms).

-You can visit my personal website here : https://mechinterp.com
+This is a collaborative effort.
+Thank you to my teammabtes for all the work they did on this project:

+1. Victor Levoso Fernandez

+2. Leo Mckee-Reid

+3. Andrei Cristea

+4. Florian van der Steen

+5. Luan Fletcher

+6. Sarah Sun

+7. Nikita Menon